 The main question of the work should be very concisely stated and the final conclusions of the study may be presented in a short “Conclusions” section, which may stand alone or form a subsection of a Discussion or Results and Discussion section(s).

 Tables should be created with a word processor and saved in either DOC or RTF format.
-Do not embed tables in your text.
-Tables should be on separate pages and saved as one file in DOC format.

 Please see the ethical issue provided in the below link

 Every experimental or clinical study may raise controversial ethical issues (e.g., Institutional Ethical Approval for working with animal or human subjects).
 Thus, Journal of Herbmed Pharmacology expects all authors, reviewers and editors to consider COPE, ICMJE and Equator Network’s reporting guidelines in medical ethics plus scientific writing.
 If any, authors should state related declaration(s), otherwise the following sentence should be given “None to be declared".
 Please take a look at the review process in Journal of Herbmed Pharmacology.

 The cover letter must include a statement declaring that the study complies with current ethical considerations.